 Dual enrollment is when a high school student simultaneously enrolls in both high school and college.
 Dual credit is when a high school student receives credit on both their high school and their college transcript for a college course they take.
-Dual enrollment has emerged as a focus across California to increase access to college for underrepresented student populations, increase enrollment, and improve student outcomes.
+Dual enrollment has emerged as a focus across California to increase access to college for under-represented student populations, increase enrollment, and improve student outcomes.
 Dual Enrollment courses allow our students to get a head start on their college degrees at no cost to them.
 It makes for a seamless transition to college in a supportive and academically enriched environment.
 It allows our students to benefit from college services like the library, counseling and advising, the learning center, and other learning communities.
 Our dual program assists students with completing the A-G requirements.
 Also, students enrolled in concurrent enrollment get the benefit of completing A-G requirements, General Education requirements, and advancement.
 To start our students with a pathway in dual and concurrent enrollment, we offer many informational sessions throughout the year, hold application workshops, assist with Canvas onboarding, connect them to counseling placement, and help them connect with programs and give them necessary resources.

-Dual Enrollment, Guided Pathways and the Promise Scholars Program

-At Cañada, the foundation for these braided efforts is equity and antiracism.
+Dual Enrollment, Guided Pathways, and the Promise Scholars Program At Cañada, the foundation for these braided efforts is equity and antiracism.
 College is a big commitment in terms of time and resources.
 Minimizing the obstacles for students so they can make timely, informed choices and enter their college experience in a supported, cohorted experience that provides a sense of belonging and connection early in their college career is imperative.
-Cañada College's recent college redesign implements the four pillars of Guided Pathways:5
+The goal for high school students who participate in Cañada's dual enrollment program is to enter and complete college at a higher rate of those student who do not participate in early college programs. .
+For students who are not college-bound, dual enrollment provides an opportunity to be exposed to higher education, helping them see they are capable of completing college work.
+Dual enrollment also offers a no-cost way to earn college credit and obtain a degree faster.
+Lastly, research show it can encourage and uplift students of color, low-income, and firstredesign implements the four pillars of Guided Pathways:

-• Clarifying Academic Pathways
+1. Clarifying Academic Pathways

-The College must clearly communicate to students their academic program choices and what the exact requirements of each degree or certificate pathway are.
+The college must communicate to students their academic program choices and what the exact requirements of each degree or certificate pathway are.
 This clarity can dramatically reduce the cost of college and the time students spend on earning a credential and/or transferring.
 Welcoming students in their Interest Area cohort with a related First Year Experience can dramatically increase the number of students - particularly under-served, minoritized students who are not currently completing high school or attending college - to connect and engage at Cañada early in their college career.
+In Dual Enrollment, many students take CRER 137: Life and Career Planning as an introduction course to better prepare themselves in choosing a major and or career.